The trustees of Sheffield Carers Centre are elected by our members and are ultimately responsible for the policy and direction of the Centre.

 Briony was formerly the Director of Sheffield Churches Council for Community Care and has been a trustee with a number of organisations supporting vulnerable people.
 She was a founder member of Sheffield Faith Forum and sat on the Local Strategic Partnership for 5 years.
 Briony is a carer.

 Charles is a partner at Sheffield’s Bell & Buxton Solicitors, a full-service law firm where he heads up the Wills and Probate department.
 He has extensive experience of Elderly Client matters, the protection of vulnerable adults, inheritance tax planning and asset protection, and he is a qualified Notary Public.

 David was co-opted onto the Board of Trustees before becoming a trustee in 2013.
 After retirement he worked in care for 18 months and is currently a carer.

 Dr Lorna Warren

 Lorna is an academic in the Department of Sociological Studies at the University of Sheffield where her research has focused in particular on the experiences of older people, and caring has been central to this focus.
+She has also supervised a number of doctoral students whose studies, collectively, have explored the experiences of a range of carers.
 Lorna has been a carer.

 Mandy Forrest worked in the NHS and voluntary sector for 37 years.
 She is currently a Lay Member on NHS Sheffield Clinical Commissioning Group’s Governing Body and a Governor at Sheffield Teaching Hospital.
 She now works independently for the University of Sheffield and Durham on health research issues, and for a range of organisations looking at complaints.
 She was a full time carer for her father, who had dementia, until he died, and now supports her mother.